 Until December 2017, she worked as Chamber Music Manager at the Royal College of Music, London, where she forged partnerships with venues including the Tate Modern, Austrian Cultural Forum, and RADA, programmed a series of Russian chamber concerts for the Philharmonia’s Voices of Revolution series, and ran a composition project, Vienna Calling!, culminating in live performances across two time-zones, with the use of live-streaming technology.

-Now newly embarking on a freelance career, she is the author of a play about the legendary set designer Ralph Koltai CBE.
+Freelance since December 2017, she is the author of a play about the late set designer Ralph Koltai CBE.
 In collaboration with Director Polly Graham, the play has received work-in-progress showcases in Cardiff and London (funded by Arts Council of Wales and private donations), and is now undergoing further development.

-Recent and future projects include working as an opera expert for the Glyndebourne Opera Cup (Sky Arts TV), pre-concert speaker at St David’s Hall for the CBSO, project manager for Garsington Opera, and writing a feature article on Prokofiev’s War and Peace for Welsh National Opera.
 She is a director on the board of Polly Graham’s opera company, LOUD CROWD.
-Other artistic interests and inspirations include: art song, cabaret, Angela Carter, Kurt Schwitters, fairy tales, Chagall, Kandinsky, and cucumber…
+Other artistic interests and inspirations include: art song, cabaret, Angela Carter, Kurt Schwitters, fairy tales, Chagall, Kandinsky…